zanppa/hoverboard-firmware/Docs/datalogger.md

 hardcoded in several places like in config bus.
 The latter must be changed so that the amount of samples fits inside that.

-Finally, the `DATALOGGER_DIVIDER` tells how often to sample the variables.
+The `DATALOGGER_DIVIDER` tells how often to sample the variables.
 Setting 0 here samples every PWM period while 1 samples every other and 7 samples only every 8th PWM period.

+Finally, the `DATALOGGER_CHANNELS` define how many channels there is.
+Currently some parts of the code (transfering the data over modbus) are hard coded to support 8 channels only.

 ### Triggering and loading data
 Triggering of the datalogger is currently done only from modbus.
 There is a control word called